 - Must have a signed Authorization to Destroy Deer; indicates how you can take deer outside of deer season, the eligible property, and the list of individuals authorized to destroy deer.

-Who is eligible to receive landowner permits?
+Who is eligible to receive CWD Management Permits?

 - All landowners who own 5 contiguous acres or more within a designated CWD Core Area are eligible for 10 CWD Management Permits.